Providing the best start to education

 Core – leaders to guide subject teams and share updates in subject sharing staff meetings.

-Teachers to attend all 4 sessions and develop cross year group, key stage, school and inter school confidence in moderation.
+Teachers to attend their key stage session and develop cross year group, key stage, school and inter school confidence in moderation.

 Develop, distribute and ensure understanding of a new whole school homework policy.